-Because everything that comes into existence must have a cause to bring it into existence (see, Premise No. 1 above) and because logic and findings of science establish beyond reasonable doubt that the universe came into existence a finite period of time ago (see, Premise No. 2 above), then the universe must have had a cause for its coming into existence.
+In this case, because everything that comes into existence must have a cause to bring it into existence (see, Premise No. 1 above) and because logic and findings of science establish beyond any reasonable doubt that the universe did, in fact, come into existence a finite period of time ago (see, Premise No. 2 above), then the conclusion that the universe had a cause for its coming into existence must also be true.

-As argued by Christian apologist, William Lane Craig, although a person is free to reject Kalam’s Cosmological Argument, they must do so even though, on balance, the premises of the argument are more plausible than their negations.
-Consequently, it seems the only reason one would reject the premises would be due to a personal bias against the conclusion that the universe must have a cause for its coming into existence.
+As argued by Christian apologist, William Lane Craig, although a person is free to reject the Kalam Cosmological Argument, they must do so even though, on balance, the premises of the argument are more plausible than their negations.
+Consequently, it seems the only reason one would reject the premises would be due to a personal bias against the conclusion that the universe had a cause for its coming into existence.
 [William Lane Craig in sit down discussion after a debate with Peter Atkins]

 It is further maintained that unless substantial proof is presented that an exception to the universal and well-established principle of cause and effect actually exists, the existence of an intelligent, transcendent cause of the universe (like the God described in the Bible) is the most rational explanation for the existence of the universe as well as all the exquisitely fine-tuned design features scientists have discovered exist throughout the universe (more>>).

-Because everything that comes into existence must have a cause to bring it into existence and because laws of logic and findings of science establish beyond reasonable doubt that the universe must have come into existence a finite period of time ago, then the most reasonable conclusion is that the universe must have had a cause for its coming into existence.
-Consequently, as set forth above, Christian apologists maintain the Bible’s explanation that the universe was caused to come into existence by a self-existent, eternal, transcendent creator is a much more satisfying explanation than the atheist’s explanation that the universe came into existence without a cause — from nothing, by nothing and, ultimately, for nothing.
+Because everything that comes into existence must have a cause for its coming into existence and because laws of logic and findings of science establish beyond reasonable doubt that the universe must have come into existence a finite period of time ago, then the most reasonable conclusion is that the universe had a cause for its coming into existence.
+Consequently, as set forth above, Christian apologists maintain the Bible’s explanation that the universe was caused to come into existence by a self-existent, eternal, transcendent creator is a much more intellectually satisfying explanation than the atheist’s explanation that the universe came into existence without a cause — from nothing, by nothing and, ultimately, for nothing.

-Additionally, God’s existence is supported by the additional independent lines of argumentation, including the following:
+Additionally, God’s existence is supported by the following additional multiple independent lines of argumentation: